Academic year 2023/24

 • ii) LAs make educational provision for children and young people with Education, Health and Care plans under their duties in the Children and Families Act.

 The figures below refer to the number of pupils with an open placement as at census date who have been recorded in the alternative provision census as being in a local authority funded alternative provision setting.
-The number of pupils attending alternative provision has increased by 15% to 40,900 in 2022/23.
+The number of pupils attending alternative provision has increased by 16% to 47,600 in 2023/24.
+The number of pupils with an open placement has more than doubled since 2017/18.

 By characteristics: